onnlucky/balcony/README.md

 The arduino is connected to:
 1. a relays
-2. a moist sensor (glued in the high bucket)
+2. a moist sensor (in the high bucket)
-3. a (emergency) stop button

-For now, the arduino drives the pump, until it senses water.
-It also stops when the button is pressed, or when 1 minute passed.
-It doesn't take long to fill the top bucket, and the pump may not be run continuously, or run dry.
+3. a capacitive water level sensor (in the main bucket)
+4. a temerature sensor
+5. an esp8266 wifi module

+The arduino reports its sensors via the esp8266, and receives the time.
+Every morning it will pump at 10:15 until the high bucket is full.

 TODO
 ----

-larger bottom bucket
+* rework `pump()` so that it state machine based, and works from `service_pump()`
-sensor in the bottom bucket
+* replace sensor in top bucket (maybe)
-add time to arduino, pump once every 24 hours replace sensor in top bucket (maybe) alert when bottom bucket is empty allow setting amount of water to be pumped, perhaps temperature based etc.
+* allow setting amount (duration) of water to be pumped, perhaps temperature based etc.